WilsonBillkia/ethereum-node/README.md

 NB For validators, DONT FORGET to put your address in the lighthousevalidator.service file where marked.

-(This guide assumes you have ansible installed on a management host, are running the following steps from it, and have an adequately specified linux host with ssh server configured as the target for the build)
+(This guide assumes you have ansible installed on a management host, are running the following steps from it, and have an adequately specified linux host with ssh server configured and ready to be the target for the build)

 # Instructions